Json2003/trading-bot/docs/desktop_packaging.md

 - `--windows-installer` – attempt to compile `romanbot_installer.iss` via Inno Setup (Windows only).
 - `--no-clean` – reuse existing PyInstaller cache for faster rebuilds.
 - `--skip-release-copy` – keep artefacts only under `dist/desktop/`.
+- `--zip` – produce a ZIP archive next to the release directory for easy distribution.

 ## 3. Manual steps the script does not cover